dliuproduction/gatsby-starter-prismic/README.md

 The two usecases:

-- You mark a single word / sentence and apply a label: Inline code (single backtick in markdown)
+- You mark a single word / sentence and apply the `text` label: Inline code (single backtick in markdown)
-- You choose the `Preformatted` block (where can also choose the Headings) and apply the label: Code block (three backticks in markdown)
+- You choose the `Preformatted` block (where can also choose the Headings) and apply any other (except `text`) label: Code block (three backticks in markdown)

 ### Slices